About Me

 Currently Working On

-Outside of the 9-5, a portion of my time each week goes to the Institute for Youth in Policy (YIP), where I currently serve as Chief Operations Officer and have been involved since June 2021.
+Outside of the 9-5, a portion of my time each week goes to the Institute for Youth in Policy (YIP), where I currently serve as Chief of Staff and have been involved since June 2021.
 My work at YIP focuses on two main areas:

-1. Overseeing all "non-impact" activities — think HR, Finance, Technology, etc. This always is a balancing act between providing excellent internal support and ensuring that the majority of our resources go towards impact, not administration.
+1. Overseeing the "non-impact" activities — Finance, Technology, etc. This always is a balancing act between providing good support and ensuring that the majority of our resources go towards impact, not administration.

 There's a lot of numbers that can quantify the impact YIP has had (and a few of them are impressive) but for me, our greatest impact is on the micro, not macro level: with every student that matriculates through our programs and onto favorable outcomes, the web of problems surrounding civics and politics becomes a little easier to untangle.